Riverstone High School

+The school emblem is an oval with a navy surround.
+The centre is light blue with a red kangaroo.
+The school's core values are Resilience, Respect and Responsibility.
 The school auditorium was constructed in the early 1970s and opened in 1975.
 It was named the Jack Lang Auditorium in honour of the Labour politician John Thomas 'Jack' Lang, who lived at nearby Schofields for the last years of his life.